 In terms of skills in demand for the April – June 2015 quarter, we’re seeing a high demand for Interior Designers.
-Employers are recruiting confident Interior Designers who have creative flare as projects are often won due to innovative designs.
+Employers are recruiting confident Designers who have creative flare as projects are often won due to innovative designs.
 Candidates must be proficient on 3D Max, Photoshop, Revit and Rhino.
-The ideal candidate must have a consultative approach to their work and be able to communicate at all levels and support the Senior Interior Designers.
+The ideal candidate must have experience and a consultative approach to their work.
+They must be able to communicate at all levels and support the Senior Interior Designers.

-Multi-residential Architects – We are also seeing a need for Architects with large multi-residential experience as this is a project hotspot at present, especially in Sydney, Brisbane and the Gold Coast.
-Graduate Architects with two to five years’ experience on multi-residential projects and the skills to liaise with stakeholders are in particular demand.
+We are also seeing a need for Project Design Managers with Revit and large multi-residential experience as this is a project hotspot at present, especially in Sydney, Brisbane and the Gold Coast.
+Graduate Architects with mid-level experience on multi-residential projects and the skills to liaise with stakeholders are in particular demand.

-ArchiCAD – Many smaller businesses that specialise in residential projects are looking for candidates who have three to four years of experience working on ArchiCAD to create single build documentation and design.
-There is particular demand in Queensland for candidates to have combined understanding of ‘Queenslanders’, masonry and brick veneer builds.
+ArchiCAD Draftsmen are also sought.
+Many smaller businesses that specialise in residential projects are looking for candidates who have extensive experience in volume residential drafting and working on ArchiCAD to create single build documentation and design.
+There is particular demand in Queensland for candidates to have a combined understanding of ‘Queenslanders’, masonry and brick veneer builds.